It’s the oldest cycling race in America – right in Somerville, New Jersey, every Memorial Day for 85 years! It’s the “Kentucky Derby of Cycling.”

 Mr. Local History

 There are so many great things to do on the unofficial kickoff to summer.
-Still, if you live in New Jersey, after the Monday morning parade, one of the favorite events you can attend is the Somerville Bike Race, the oldest bike race in the United States.
+Still, if you live in New Jersey, one of the favorite events you can attend after the Monday morning parade is the Somerville Bike Race, the oldest bike race in the United States.

 The Tour of Somerville, established in 1940, is the oldest major bicycle race in the United States.
 It was founded by Fred “Pop” Kugler, a local bike shop owner in Somerville, New Jersey, to provide his son, Furman Kugler—a national cycling champion—with a competitive race closer to home.
 The inaugural race attracted 117 riders nationwide, with Furman winning the first two editions in 1940 and 1941.
 In 1942, Carl Anderson, a close friend of Furman, claimed victory.
 Both Kugler and Anderson tragically lost their lives during World War II, leading to the race’s suspension from 1943 to 1946.
 When it resumed in 1947, it was renamed the Kugler-Anderson Memorial Tour in their honor.